jsdelivrbot/openarch-d8/README.md

 * vertical center manifesto and contact info
 * refactor mediaCard.js
 * on mobile don't hide mediacard contents of relations(task, media, event). instead just disable and make thumb full width!
+* close related and data on tasks by default for mobile

 #### ISSUES: